All The World's A Stage

 At the scene, police found the water pistol Ted referred to.

 The bullet wound was on the left side of Pilar's head, supporting Ted's account of what had happened.
+There was only one empty cartridge in the gun's chamber.

-Five unspent shells were on the the nightstand, meaning it was possible Pilar thought she had emptied the gun and didn't realize it was still loaded.
+Five unspent shells were on the nightstand, meaning it was possible Pilar thought she had emptied the gun and didn't realize it was still loaded.

 And investigators tested Ted's hands for gunpowder residue, which would have been present had he fired the gun.
+Those tests were negative.

 But Slavonik was too experienced to merely accept the word of a fellow officer.